45 Techniques Every Counselor Should Know

 Based upon the book of the same name, this workshop provides a whirlwind tour through numerous techniques which should be commonly applied by counselors using cognitive-behavioral, behavioral, social learning, humanistic, Adlerian, psychodynamic, Gestaltian, and solution-focused brief approaches.

-Apply cognitive-behavioral, solution-focused, Adlerian, and Gestalt approaches and techniques to help people experiencing anxiety, depression, trauma, and other internalizing problems.
+Apply cognitive-behavioral, solution-focused, Adlerian, and Gestalt approaches and techniques to help students experiencing anxiety, depression, trauma, and other internalizing problems.

-Apply behavioral and social learning theory approaches to help people experiencing behavioral and other externalizing problems.
+Apply behavioral and social learning theory approaches to help students experiencing behavioral and other externalizing problems.

 Counseling process and waves